skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Washport.
 The terrain ahead looks uneven and rocky, so they head out on foot, leaving their horses behind.

-They are looking for the Mages Archives.
+They are looking for the Magus Archives.
 They are taking young Garret Lorman with them.
 As the last prince of the Lorman line, he's the only person who still knows how to find it.
 The building is obscured by unknown magic, and a full search of the barren wastes of the south